pulpgrinder/sic-transit/README.md

 const mySic = new SicTransit("#mycontainer",".mypanelclass");
 ```

 creates a new instance of SicTransit and makes it ready for use.The elements with class `.mypanelclass` inside the div `#mycontainer` will be set up as SicTransit panels.
-The last one in the container (in this case `#panel4`) will be placed at the top of the internal stack and made visible.
+The last one in the container (in this case `#panel4`) will be placed at the top of the internal panel stack and made visible.

 Now you can use JavaScript to control the panels.
 Open a JavaScript console and enter: